 The Swanton House, with a log cabin at its core, is one of the oldest remaining structures in Decatur.
 The two-room log cabin portion was probably constructed by early DeKalb settler Burwell Johnson and later sold to Ammi Williams.
 The exact construction date for what is sometimes referred to as “the oldest house in Decatur” cannot actually be determined, but it is estimated to be about 1825.
 In fact, it is hard to date many early structures in DeKalb County because of a fire in the courthouse in 1842, which destroyed nearly all of DeKalb’s earliest records.

 The house was enlarged and updated periodically, each change reflecting the current popular trends.
 Over the course of about 100 years, the original pioneer cabin was transformed into a Georgian cottage, which is defined by its floor plan of a central hallway with two rooms on either side.
-Around 1890, the house was embellished with an Eastlake style porch topped by an addition.
-The porch columns were probably altered in the 1930s to the square brick columns it had until it was moved to its current location.
+Around 1890, the house was given an Eastlake style porch, which was updated in the Craftsman style in the 1930s.

 Log Cabins once abounded in rural DeKalb County and the DeKalb History Center maintains two log cabins at the Trinity Place Historic Complex.
 The Biffle Cabin, built between 1825 and 1840, was originally located on a knoll overlooking Barbashela Creek.
 This cabin was built by Revolutionary War veteran John Biffle, who was born in Germany in 1744.
 In 1822, Biffle, who had been living in North Carolina, arrived in DeKalb County with his wife and son.
 When he died in 1850 at the age of 106, he was the county’s oldest resident.